 “Yeah, my thought.
 Then when I checked in, I already had a message from her.
 So I called, but she wasn’t there.
 A young man answered.
 He knew me and said his grandma just wanted to know when I’d made it to town.”

-“No idea.
-She hasn’t called again.”
-No pleasantries were issued when she told him she’d see her tomorrow.
-Oddly enough, the old woman’s interest in the sketches, although rudely curious, gave Lacy cause to keep the meeting.
-She didn’t need the family ties, just information.
+“No and she hasn’t called again.
+No pleasantries were issued when I told him I’d see her tomorrow.
+Oddly enough, the old woman’s interest in the sketches, although rudely curious, give me cause to keep the meeting.
+I’m not interested in her family ties, just information.”

 “How are you holding up?
 Have any second thoughts about tracking down information on your birth parents?”

 “No. I’m on a mission for my daughter.
 If August hadn’t decided to grill me after Mom’s funeral, I might not have remembered the chest in the attic.
 My main focus is finding who made the drawings in order to satisfy my daughter’s curiosity, and maybe add to the inventory at her art gallery.”

 “But it’s more than that, isn’t it?”
 Phoebe’s tone held a note of concern.

 She glanced at the photographs and sketches on the desk in the corner of the room.
 “Not really.”
 A half-carved wolf stood sentinel over the paper treasures, both of which had roused her daughter’s excitement about the possibility of art treasure.
 “I suppose some of the mystery surrounding my birth parents could be uncovered in my search.
 August had some questions about her lineage.
 But that’s not my primary mission.”
 Lacy guessed her friend expected digging up the past would bother her, but without the history, she could’ve been researching for someone else, totally unrelated.
 “I’m doing fine, Phoebe.”